tuangtvt/microkube-for-2.3.11/README.md

-username and passwords
+username and password:

  - email: admin@barong.io

-  password: 0lDHd9ufs9t@
+  password: 'YOU WILL GET IT IN TERMINAL WHILE BARONG RUN'

-  role: superadmin
+  role: admin

  - email: john@barong.io